 Start by rough chopping the asparagus and onions.
-I always cut the bacon with scissors in 1/2 inch pieces before frying too.
+I always cut the bacon with scissors into 1/2 inch pieces before frying too.
 If you use pancetta, dice it into chunks.
 Then start by frying the bacon.
 I find it easier to use cut bacon instead of strip bacon to make this vegetable side dish.

 Once the bacon is crisp, add the onions without removing any bacon grease.
 When the onions begin to get soft, add the asparagus.
 Stir to continue to saute.
 If the fat dries up, add more with a little olive oil.
 Add the juice from one lemon and cook till asparagus is softened.